 As mentioned above, the CSS for the site is living on the cutting-edge, and it’s been super fun to write.
 We’ve got nesting, the :has() selector, container queries, and custom properties out the wazoo; using LightningCSS also lets me use colors in the lch space.

 One of the major styling features is not only a light/dark/system theme toggler, but an accent color toggler that enables you to cycle through a total of 10 different color schemes.
 The theme toggles use the native details HTML element, which means no JavaScript needed.
 I love how this turned out!
+There are lots of other fun little CSS moments and animations throughout the site as well.

 Books